Thomas J. Balkany

-Thomas J. Balkany, M.D. is an American ear surgeon, otolaryngologist and neurotologist specializing in cochlear implantation.
-He is the Hotchkiss Endowment Distinguished Professor and Chairman Emeritus in the Department of Otolaryngology and Professor of Neurological Surgery and Pediatrics at the University of Miami's Leonard M. Miller School of Medicine.
-Additionally, he is a fellow of the American Academy of Otolaryngology–Head and Neck Surgery, the American College of Surgeons and the American Academy of Pediatrics.
+Thomas Jay Balkany (May 1, 1948 – July 29, 2025) was an American ear surgeon, otolaryngologist and neurotologist specializing in cochlear implantation.

+Balkany was the Hotchkiss Endowment Distinguished Professor and Chairman Emeritus in the Department of Otolaryngology and Professor of Neurological Surgery and Pediatrics at the University of Miami's Miller School of Medicine.
+Additionally, he was a fellow of the American Academy of Otolaryngology–Head and Neck Surgery, the American College of Surgeons and the American Academy of Pediatrics.

 Early life and education

-Balkany was born and raised in Coral Gables, Florida and decided to be a physician at the age of 12.
+Balkany was born and raised in Coral Gables, Florida, and decided to be a physician at the age of 12.
 He graduated from the University of Miami Miller School of Medicine in 1972.

 His postgraduate training included surgical residency at St. Joseph Hospital in Denver, and his otolaryngology residency at the University of Colorado School of Medicine.
 Balkany also completed additional neurotology and cochlear implantation training under William House at the House Ear Institute in Los Angeles.

 Career

 In 1990, Balkany returned to the University of Miami as founding director of the Ear Institute and cochlear implant program.
 He established the department's Microsurgery Training Laboratory in 1995 to provide training for surgeries that restore hearing, remove tumors from the skull base, repair facial nerves, correct balance disorders and treat chronic ear infections.
 Balkany succeeded W. Jarrard Goodwin as chairman of the Department of Otolaryngology in 2000.

 In 2007, Balkany was elected vice president of the American Otologic, Rhinologic and Laryngologic Society.)
-During his 25 years at the University of Miami, Balkany has helped restore hearing to more than 2,000 deaf children and adults from South Florida, Latin America, Europe, Asia, the Middle East and other regions, including a three-year-old Iraqi child who was born deaf and transported from a battle zone to Miami by the U.S. Military.
+During his 25 years at the University of Miami, Balkany helped restore hearing to more than 2,000 deaf children and adults from South Florida, Latin America, Europe, Asia, the Middle East and other regions, including a three-year-old Iraqi child who was born deaf and transported from a battle zone to Miami by the U.S. Military.
 In 2009, he stepped down as chairman and became director of the University of Miami Ear Institute.
-He has also served as Senior Examiner of the American Board of Otolaryngology and the American Board of Neurotology and a member of the Boards of Directors of the American Academy of Otolaryngology–Head and Neck Surgery, Auditory-Verbal International, AG Bell, Florida and as President of the Florida Society of Otolaryngology–Head and Neck Surgery.
-Dr. Balkany is the founding chairman of the William House Cochlear Implant Study Group and founding board member of the American Cochlear Implant Alliance (ACIA).
+He also served as Senior Examiner of the American Board of Otolaryngology and the American Board of Neurotology and a member of the Boards of Directors of the American Academy of Otolaryngology–Head and Neck Surgery, Auditory-Verbal International, AG Bell, Florida and as President of the Florida Society of Otolaryngology–Head and Neck Surgery.
+Dr. Balkany was the founding chairman of the William House Cochlear Implant Study Group and founding board member of the American Cochlear Implant Alliance (ACIA).

-Balkany holds 14 U.S. and international patents on cochlear implant technologies.
-Additionally, he has written three books and more than 300 scientific publications on the topic of ear surgery.
+Balkany held 14 U.S. and international patents on cochlear implant technologies.
+Additionally, he wrote three books and more than 300 scientific publications on the topic of ear surgery.
 Balkany founded the Institute for Cochlear Implant Training, ICIT, a Florida nonprofit corporation, in 2012.
 ICIT provides 3 month-long advanced training courses for surgeons, audiologists, language specialists ant others with a goal of improving patient outcomes.

+Death

+Balkany died on July 29, 2025, at the age of 77, after a long struggle with cancer.